ErwinHermawan/ErwinHermawan_mdtest/README.md

 - Display a list of users retrieved from Firestore.
 - Each user item in the list shows the user's name, email, and email verification status.
 - Implement a filter option to filter users by email verification status.
-- Implement a search to find users by name or email.

 ### Email Verification
 - Users receive a verification email upon registration.